chatwork/sbt-wix-embedded-mysql/README.md

 testOptions in Test ++= Seq(
   Tests.Setup { () =>
     wixMySQLStart.value
-    // If you want to use the fly way together, please join the two tasks using `Def.sequential` as follows.
+    // If you want to use the flywayMigrate together, please join the two tasks using `Def.sequential` as follows.
     // Def.sequential(wixMySQLStart, flywayMigrate).value
   },
   Tests.Cleanup { () =>